Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 New packaging techniques allow to build System in Package (SIP), interconnecting different components inside the same package.

-To reduce the complexit of a custom design there are so called *standard cells* that are offered by the silicon provider as a sort of "library" to develop the IC.
+To reduce the complexity of a custom design there are so called *standard cells* that are offered by the silicon provider as a sort of "library" to develop the IC.

 ### Programmable logic
 Hw platforms that allow fast prototyping of a system.
 These types of systems consume more power and take up more area than an ASIC but they have the advantage to be reprogrammable and cheaper to produce.